 Wintery cold places offer myriad opportunities for photography, from shooting beautiful snow covered landscapes to chasing the northern lights.
 If the light is right, you can get some truly fantastic winter shots.
-However, cold weather also offers unique challenges to photographers – and I’m not just talking about cold fingers!
+However, cold winter weather also offers unique challenges to photographers – and I’m not just talking about cold fingers!

-You can actually damage your camera equipment (and yourself!) if you’re not properly prepared for cold weather photography, and some of these winter photography tips are particularly important for keeping your camera protected from both the snow, and the cold.
+You can actually damage your camera equipment (and yourself!) if you’re not properly prepared for winter photography, and some of these winter photography tips are particularly important for keeping your camera protected from both the snow, and the cold.
 I hope you find it useful!
 Let’s get started with my:

-Top Tips for Cold Weather Photography
+Cold Weather and Winter Photography Tips

-Tip 1 – Use A Sealable Plastic Bag
+1. Use A Sealable Plastic Bag

 Ok, so this might seem a bit weird.
 But this is one of the most important winter photography tips in this list, so I’ve put it first to ensure you properly protect your camera in winter from the cold.